erikyao/erikyao.github.io/_posts/2015-04-08-cpp-inheritance-virtual.md

 ### <a name="late-binding"></a>2.1 How C++ implements late binding

-Typical compiler1 create a single table (called the **VTABLE**) for each class that contains virtual functions.
+Typical compilers create a single table (called the **VTABLE**) for each class that contains virtual functions.
 The compiler places the addresses of the virtual functions for that particular class in the **VTABLE**.
 In each class with virtual functions, it secretly places a pointer, called the _vpointer_ (abbreviated as **VPTR**), which points to the **VTABLE** for that object.
 When you make a virtual function call through a base-class pointer (that is, when you make a polymorphic call), the compiler quietly inserts code to fetch the **VPTR** and look up the function address in the **VTABLE**, thus calling the correct function and causing late binding to take place.

 ![](https://gm5g2q.bn1304.livefilestore.com/y2paz-4ObABSqWpBPQG934_9xPJdkNwNZU-9LsKaJS320bNvUiQl2YfFQtjAqhgwyW3y5RwVRLgqQ8dVcxzxnR2_hP13F4ZLtnD7VAAn1Nfsa1zrTl1pYATekRYGFjNp92KmLTFRPeBxC2nFy5frvk9-g/late%20binding.png?psid=1)